uclalawcovid19behindbars/covid19_behind_bars_scrapers/README.md

 In order to run the scraper you will need the following:

-* Renv installed (for R package versioning) and docker (for selenium web scraping) installed and running
+* Docker (for selenium web scraping) installed and running
 * API and SSH keys for the services we utilize, Extractable, PERMACC, and UCLA server

 The following steps should be completed in order to ensure the scraper will run properly.

-1. **Set up renv**: You will first need to set up the R package environment.
+1. **Set up scraper environment**: You will first need to set up the R package environment.
+You can do this by running the script `production/pre_run.R` which will check to see if you have the appropriate packages and install them for you if missing, install the latest version of our teams package `behindbarstools`, and check to see if you have enough extractable credits to run the scrapers.

 ```
-renv::restore()
+Rscript production/pre_run.R
 ```

 2. **Set up docker image**: You will need set up the selenium docker image to run and be mounted to the directory `/tmp/sel_dl`.
 This allows for the files that are downloaded through the docker selenium image to also appear on the host system.
 You can start the image by running: